 Blue Cash cards from American Express®

-Blue Cash Everyday offers 3 percent cash back at U.S. supermarkets up to $6,000 per year in purchases and then 1 percent.
+Blue Cash Everyday® Card From American Express offers 3 percent cash back at U.S. supermarkets up to $6,000 per year in purchases and then 1 percent.
 There is no annual fee, and you will also earn a $150 statement credit after spending $1,000 in purchases within the first three months.

-Blue Cash Preferred® has a $95 annual fee and will quickly pay for itself with 6% back at U.S. supermarkets up to $6,000 per year, then 1 percent – that means spending $60 a week at U.S. supermarkets could earn over $180 back per year.
-And don’t forget about the generous $200 bonus when you spend $1,000 on any purchases in the first three months of card membership.
+Blue Cash Preferred® Card from American Express has a $95 annual fee ( see rates and fees) and will quickly pay for itself with 6% back at U.S. supermarkets up to $6,000 per year, then 1 percent – that means spending $60 a week at U.S. supermarkets could earn over $180 back per year.
+And don’t forget about the generous $250 statement credit when you spend $1,000 on any purchases in the first three months of card membership.

 Either American Express Blue Cash card is a great choice to carry on your vacation.
 You’ll earn 3 percent cash back at U.S. gas stations with the Preferred card and 2% back at U.S. gas stations and select U.S. department stores with the Everyday– perfect if you realize you forgot to pack a clothing item you’ll need during your trip.

 The Bank of America® Cash Rewards credit card offers a competitive 2 percent cash back at grocery stores.
 Purchases at wholesale clubs also earn 2 percent, so you can save when you stock up on items like snacks for your trip and still earn extra points.